 Studies have found that many overweight and obese people can lose weight for a few months, but most have difficulty maintaining weight loss over the long-term.
 One explanation for the poor long-term outcome of conventional diets is that weight loss causes biological adaptations that promote weight re-gain.
 This partnership will conduct research over the period of three full academic years and will focus on dietary effects on insulin resistance, cortisol excretion, and other chronic disease risk factors to yield definitive results supporting prior study’s findings.

-Framingham State University, in partnership with MassBay Community College, has received a generous grant from the Sudbury Foundation to fund the development of a strategic and marketing plan for the new MetroWest College Planning Center (CPC), and to evaluate the program after one year.
+In partnership with MassBay Community College, Framingham State University has received a generous grant from the Sudbury Foundation to fund the development of a strategic marketing plan for the new MetroWest College Planning Center (CPC) and to evaluate the program after one year.
 The mission of the CPC is to provide the necessary outreach, training, and advising to connect with youth in the region, guide them on their desired educational course, and help them develop specialization for skills training at the community college level, or to acquire an associate’s degree, Mass.
-Transfer, or completion of a four year degree.
-With the support of the Sudbury Foundation, the CPC will be able to draw up an effective strategic and business plan for long-term success and sustainability of the project, create a detailed, comprehensive marketing strategy for at risk youth, under-represented minorities, and first generation college students, and produce an evaluation of the program after one year to ensure measurable impact and the ability to make adjustments if projected outcomes are not achieved.
+Transfer, or completion of a four-year degree.
+With the support of the Sudbury Foundation, the CPC will be able to create an effective strategic business plan for long-term success and sustainability of the project.
+They will establish a detailed, comprehensive marketing strategy for at-risk youth, under-represented minorities, and first-generation college students.
+After one year they will produce an evaluation of the program to ensure measurable impact and the ability to make adjustments if projected outcomes are not achieved.

-Framingham State University (FSU), in partnership with The Education Collaborative (TEC), has been awarded an EPIC Partnership Innovation Grant from the Massachusetts Department of Elementary and Secondary Education (ESE) for $47,5200.
-FSU will work with TEC and its member districts to facilitate collaboration to improve educator effectiveness.
-This includes support for pre-service teachers, the teachers as supervising practitioners, and first-year mentors along with strengthening the pre-practicum and practicum placement through collaboration.
-The Epic Partnership Innovation Grant is a competitive grant opportunity to support new or existing partnerships between educator preparation organizations and school districts in order to improve the pipeline of teachers entering into a district.
+Framingham State University (FSU), in partnership with The Education Collaborative (TEC), has been awarded an EPIC Partnership Innovation Grant from the Massachusetts Department of Elementary and Secondary Education (ESE) for $47,520.
+FSU will work with TEC and its member districts to facilitate collaboration to improve educator effectiveness, including support for pre-service teachers, the teachers as supervising practitioners, and first-year mentors along with strengthening the pre-practicum and practicum placement through collaboration.
+The Epic Partnership Innovation Grant is a competitive grant opportunity to support new or existing partnerships between educator preparation organizations and school districts to improve the pipeline of teachers entering into a district.
 FSU and TEC will cultivate innovative partnership models in order to ensure all students in the Commonwealth have access to high-quality teachers.

 Massachusetts Division of Fisheries and Wildlife (DFW) awarded Dr. Bryan Connolly of the Biology Department the Crocanthemum dumosum Bushy Rockrose Genetics Grant.
-The grant is part of a sub-contract between Framingham State University and Stevenson University (SU) and will take place June 2017-June 2018.
+The grant includes a sub-contract between Framingham State University and Stevenson University (SU) and will take place from June 2017 through June 2018.
 The goal of Dr. Connolly’s work is to further understand the relationship of Crocanthemum dumosum and Crocanthemum canadense plants.
 Dr. Connolly will identify, collect, and voucher the plants.
 Dr. Connolly received his undergraduate degree from the University of Vermont and his graduate and doctorate degrees from the University of Connecticut.
 His research focuses on the taxonomy of the Rose family, pollination, invasive plants, and the flora of New England.